CANDELbio/mantis-viewer/docs/segment_features.md

 ## Calculating Segment Features

 Once segmentation data has been loaded, Mantis will ask you if you want it to calculate mean and median segment intensities.
-If you select yes, Mantis will calculate mean and median pixel intensities for every pixel and every marker or channel in the project.
-You can configure whether or not Mantis remembers your choice in [preferences]({{ site.baseurl }}{% link docs/preferences.md %}).
-You can also force Mantis to calculate or recalculate the segment features for a single image set or the whole project using the `Calculate` entry in the main menu.
+If you select yes, Mantis will calculate segment area for every segment and mean and median pixel intensities for every segment and every marker or channel in the project.
+You can also manually calculate or recalculate the segment features for a single image or the whole project using the `Calculate` entry in the main menu.

 ![Calculate Submenus](../assets/images/calculate_menu.png)

 ## Importing Custom Segment Features

-You can import custom segment features from the main menu by selecting `Import` then `Segment Features` then `From active image set from CSV` or `For project from single CSV`.
+You can import custom segment features from the main menu by selecting `Import` then `Segment Features` then `For active image from CSV` or `For project from single CSV`.
 You can read about the CSV formats that Mantis accepts on the [importing segment features page]({{ site.baseurl }}{% link docs/importing_data/importing_segment_features.md %}).